pure-data/pddp/md-reference/pow.md

 description: math functions
 categories:
 - object
-pdcategory: vanilla, Data Math
+pdcategory: Math
 see_also:
 - +~
 - +
 - div
 - expr
 arguments:
-- description: initialize value of right inlet
+- description: initialize value of right inlet (default 0).
-  default: 0
   type: float
 inlets:
   1st:
   - type: bang
-    description: trigger calculation and output value
+    description: output the operation on the previously set values.
   - type: float
-    description: set value on left-hand side and trigger output
+    description: value to the left side of operation and output.
   2nd:
   - type: float
-    description: set value on right-hand side
+    description: value to the right side of operation.
 outlets:
   1st:
   - type: float
-    description: the result of the operation
+    description: the result of the operation.
 draft: false
 ---
-Pow raises a number on the left inlet to a numeric power (given by the right inlet or argument
+Pow raises a number on the left inlet to a numeric power (given by the right inlet or argument) - like the signal version, pow has protection against NaNs (they become 0).